paulingalls/ts-flow/README.md

 This project includes several examples to help you get started:

-NewsFlash: Simple workflow triggered from a slack app homepage that finds news articles about a specific topic and slacks a summary of each
+- **NewsFlash**: Simple workflow triggered from a slack app homepage that finds news articles about a specific topic and slacks a summary of each
-Pod2X: Simple workflow triggered from a web form where you select an mp3 file for a podcast and in return receive 3 sample tweets
+- **Pod2X**: Simple workflow triggered from a web form where you select an mp3 file for a podcast and in return receive 3 sample tweets
+- **TicketRemind**: Workflow that finds Jira tickets in a particular project that have not been updated recently and sends them to slack.

 You can run these examples by executing the corresponding TypeScript files.

 ## License